Richard P. Aulie

-Richard P. Aulie (born 1927) is an evangelical Christian, a former high school biology teacher, and a doctoral Yale University graduate in the history of science.
+Richard P. Aulie (1927 – December 6, 2006) was an American educator and evangelical Christian.
+A high school biology teacher, he was a doctoral Yale University graduate in the history of science.

 His essays and reviews such as "Evolution and Special Creation: Historical Aspects of the Controversy" from Proceedings of the American Philosophical Society (Vol. 127, 1983. pp. 418–439) and "A Reader's Guide to Of Pandas and People" have been cited in scholarly works and influential proceedings such as Kitzmiller v.
 Dover Area School District.
+Aulie died on December 6, 2006.